Kansas Turnpike: Speed limits

 When the turnpike was originally opened, it had no posted speed limit.
-However, "drivers [would] be 'hailed down' if they exceed[ed] 80 mph".
+Nonetheless, "drivers [would] be 'hailed down' if they exceed[ed] 80 mph".
 In 1970, the speed limit was reduced to 75 mph during the day and 70 mph at night; authorities cited accidents caused by excess speed.
 Nationwide, the speed limit was reduced to 55 mph on January 2, 1974; Kansas delayed implementing the reduction until the deadline on March 2, 1974.

 When Congress allowed states to increase their speed limits to 65 mph, Kansas increased the speed limit on most of the turnpike; the Emporia–Topeka segment did not have an Interstate designation to allow for an increase there.
 Other sections through urban areas remained at the lower limits as well.
 KDOT requested an Interstate designation for the Emporia–Topeka segment of the turnpike by May 1987, which they received on October 23, 1987, when that section was given the I-335 designation to allow for a 65 mph speed limit.
 Later, in November 1995, Congress repealed the National Maximum Speed Limit; Kansas initially left its limits alone after the repeal.
 Legislation that raised the speed limits to 70 mph took effect on March 22, 1996.

 On July 1, 2011, the speed limit on most of the Kansas Turnpike was raised once again to 75 mph as part of a set of speed limit increases affecting several rural Interstates and U.S. Highways throughout Kansas.
 The minimum speed is 40 mph.